ItsRaWithTheH/angular-webpack-scaffold/README.md

 - git

 ##Setup Instructions
-fork and clone the git repository from https://github.com/ItsRaWithTheH/cota-fe-test go to root directory run `npm install`
+fork and clone the git repository from https://github.com/ItsRaWithTheH/angular-webpack-scaffold go to root directory run `npm install`
-Once completed, dev server may be started by running `npm start` the website can be found at `localhost:8080/#/` use ctrl-c to terminate webserver
+Once completed, dev server may be started by running `npm run dev` the website can be found at `localhost:8080/#/` use ctrl-c to terminate webserver.
+Builds can be run using `npm run build`
+Tests can be run using `npm run test`

 ##Libraries Included